Cheddar scones stuffed with tart autumn apples and onion. Flaky and tender, sweet and savory.

 Ingredients

-- 1 cup white or yellow onion about half of one large onion minced
+- 1 cup white or yellow onion about half of one large onion thinly sliced

 - 2 ½ tsps sugar

-- 6 T 85 grams unsalted butter- thoroughly chilled and cut into ½ inch pieces
+- 6 T 85 grams frozen grated unsalted butter

 - ½ cup 65 grams shredded sharp white cheddar cheese